-How to Make a Job Offer
+How to Make a Job Offer to a Prospective Employee

 A job offer is normally negotiated before the formal offer is written

 A job offer is an invitation for a job candidate to become an employee in your company.

 The job offer contains the details of your offer of employment including: